 Publisher: Accolade (1992)

 I used to love playing Double Dragon with my friends on my Atari ST computer back in the day, but this is a shoddy translation.
 The graphics are below average (at best) with generic urban landscapes and poorly animated characters.
 The game begins with a somewhat brutal opening sequence where a thug punches a hot chick in the stomach and then carries her off.
-Our heroes Billy and Jake spring to the rescue armed with punches, elbows, jump kicks, and standing kicks.
+Our heroes Billy and Jimmy Lee spring to the rescue armed with punches, elbows, jump kicks, and standing kicks.
 Unfortunately your attacks aren't very potent, so thugs continually get up and re-enter the fray.
 The collision detection is lacking, making it hard to land jump-kicks.
 Occasionally you'll grab a thug and knee him in the face repeatedly, but the lousy graphics make this look more like a lewd act.